 Bordering on the river, the park ends with high cliffs, from which large boulders had dropped into the river.
-I found an easy descent and loved making my way on the boulders towards the mouth of the river.
+I discovered an effortless descent and loved finding my way on top of the boulders towards the mouth of the river.

-Soon I got confident, and my climbing and crawling turned into balanced walking and soon after, running.
+Soon I got confident, and my climbing and crawling turned into balanced walking and shortly after, running.

 Running?
 More flying than running.
 I bounced off the rocks.
 There was no time for looking and sometimes I felt a boulder toggle.
 Still, the rebound would supply enough impact to move me along.